Itch Relief for Dogs : Best Products Review

-3. Immediate Itch Relief
+6. Best Immediate Itch Relief Spray

-Vet's Best Hot Spot Spray
+Another product from Vet's Best is their Hot Spot Spray for Dogs.

-The natural formula soothes seasonal skin irritation from flea and pollen allergy as well as dermatitis.
+Aimed at providing instant itch relief, the natural formula soothes seasonal skin irritation from flea and pollen allergy as well as dermatitis.

-But don't worry, this Hot Spot spray won't affect topical flea and tick control products, and is safe to use on dogs and puppies 12 weeks or older.
+But don't worry, this Hot Spot spray won't affect topical flea and tick control products, and is safe to use on dogs and even puppies 12 weeks or older.

-The unique blend of natural ingredients, including tea tree oil, aloe vera and chamomile, provide fast relief for itchy, dry and irritated dog skin on contact.
+It provide fast relief for itchy, dry and irritated dog skin on contact.

 With 10 years of experience in human skincare before turning their attention to pets, Anicura have created a range of products specifically aimed at pets with allergy-prone skin.